-If they had paid for the license to use images or had a content writer provide content for their website, this license will only extend to the use in that particular website in most instances unless an extended agreement was in place.
+If they had paid for the license to use images or had a content writer provide content for their website, this license will only extend to the use of that particular website in most instances unless an extended agreement was in place.

 Many stock image libraries use reverse image technology to see who is using their images without a license.
 Even if you have paid for the use of an image, most of the stock libraries will clearly have it in their terms that the image can only be used on one occasion.
 If you wish to use the same image multiple times for different projects you must register the license for additional use.
-It is not uncommon for a business that violates the licence agreement to be ordered to pay $200 to $6000 per image used, or face legal implications.
-And unfortunately if this duplicated content is on the client’s website then they are responsible for that content and the fines, not the agency that duplicate them without licensing them.
+It is not uncommon for a business that violates the licence agreement to be ordered to pay $200 to $6000 per image used or face legal implications.
+And unfortunately, if this duplicated content is on the client’s website then they are responsible for that content and the fines, not the agency that duplicates them without licensing them.

 Selling a website

 If you are thinking of selling your business website, these might be things worth keeping in mind.
 You are not actually selling the website, but more so passing on your access to use it as a business tool.
-And therefore if you are considering using any of the content used in your website to say create brochures or other marketing outside of the website, you really need to ensure your rights to the content extends beyond the site.
+And therefore if you are considering using any of the content used in your website to say create brochures or other marketing outside of the website, you really need to ensure your rights to the content extend beyond the site.
 The best person to ask would be the original web developer.

 And also keep in mind that if you are using an integrated web platform such as Shopify, Wix or Webflow, these services all run oil their own hosting, which locks down their intellectual property even more tightly.
-If you are using any images, fonts or other functionality provided with their systems, you have no ownership of that content.
+If you are using any images, fonts or other functionality provided by their systems, you have no ownership of that content.

 In short, if you are a client or another web design agency assisting the client with a WordPress website developed by someone other than yourself, providing you keep the content on the site it was licensed for use in, then you are well within your rights to change the content, the layout, the colours, and of course add to it.

-However if you are planning on duplicating a website that you didn’t create, for another business name or even domain name, or making a false claim that you built the website, then you really should consider the bigger picture first.
+However, if you are planning on duplicating a website that you didn’t create, for another business name or even domain name, or making a false claim that you built the website, then you really should consider the bigger picture first.
 A simple check with the original web designer will save a lot of potential legal issue and possibly even legal costs, and maybe your reputation.

 Sadly it is not uncommon to see design or web agencies copy other’s work or outright lay claim to it.
 This is often seen from designers in the poorer countries, or by lesser educated designers that are simply clueless when it comes to understanding the design and IP process.